ViaScientific/vfdocs/docs/ViaFoundry/pipeline-docs/CAMP/mag-quality-check.md

 - **checkm2_out_tsv**
   *Description:* Summarizes the quality and completeness of bins using the CheckM2 tool in TSV format.
   *Visualization App:* DataTables

+- **dnadiff_report**
+  *Description:* Summarizes the comparison between a MAG (Metagenome-Assembled Genome) and a reference genome retrieved from the GTDB database.
+  *Visualization App:* text